grafana/tutorials/content/tutorials/grafana-fundamentals.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Explore your logs" %}}

-Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well. ((Remember, I am a noob.
+Grafana Explore not only lets you make ad-hoc queries for metrics, but lets you explore your logs as well. ((MARCUS - Remember, I am a noob.
 I don't know what an ad hoc query is, so you should explain it.))

 - In the side bar, click the **Explore** (compass) icon.
 - In the data source list at the top, select the **Loki** data source.